 Eric Knipp’s fantastic post (Don’t let API Management Wag the Dog) on cautioning clients on selecting a strategy prior to jumping in with an API Management vendor was excellent.
 It seems that many of the popular API management vendors are doing a great job of marketing, so much so that Gartner’s clients are asking about buying the technology set before thinking about why.

 This question of why spurred me to do some deeper thinking on APIs in the larger business context.
-It’s no mystery that Intel has a complete API Management product and service (we have the marketing leading on-prem and cloud API management offering by any measure), and as such, you can expect some self promotion of APIs coming from Intel and our partners, but I wanted to think a bit more clearly about the business view of APIs in general and that always starts with asking the fundamental question of why.
+It’s no mystery that Mashery has a complete API Management product and service (we have the market leading on-prem and cloud API management offering by any measure), and as such, you can expect some self promotion of APIs coming from Mashery and our partners, but I wanted to think a bit more clearly about the business view of APIs in general and that always starts with asking the fundamental question of why.

 Why should I expose an API?
 Any new project costs money.
 What returns do I expect?
 Further, there are costs involved in an API program.
 Aside from technology choice there are a number of human factors, such as hiring the proper developer community managers and new support and service processes to manage and communicate with “finicky” developers.
 Moreover, if you are pursuing an on-prem program you will have to absorb some changes in internal processes.

 Also, given the growth of the space and the realities of competition, it’s likely that my competitors might also have APIs as well.
 If I’ve lost time to market advantages, how can APIs really help me compete and prevent an API project from being an also-ran?
 Are APIs a universal good as they are touted by all us vendors?

 Of course, there are some very good answers to these questions.
 In fact, you might hear some vendors tell you just why you need to expose an API.
 Here are some common answers you will hear.
 Many are convincing!
 All are fallacious in some fatal way.